Disciplines

 The different disciplines incorporate elements of dance, gymnastics, ballet, marching, apparatus technique (rods and clubs), acting and singing.

-While primarily a team sport, there is also the opportunity to participate in solo and duo competitions with friends.
+While primarily a team sport, there is also the opportunity to participate with friends in solo and duo competitions.

 Your child will learn between 4 and 6 routines concurrently throughout the year to perform at the team competitions.
 This is where the diversity of the sport is seen.